lewishowles/components/src/components/form/form-flow/form-flow.md

 - default: "Continue"

-The label for the continue button on interim screens.
+The label for the continue button on all but the last screen.

+### `enableReview`

+- type: `boolean`
+- default: `false`

+When `true`, the flow shows a review of completed screen answers after the final screen validates.
+The final submit button appears on the review destination.
+Without this option, the final screen submits directly.

 ### `submit-button-label`